simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 ##### Conventions and workarounds in the code

-During the walk through the code we have seen some implementation details which look a bit different from the original SimpleCQRS project and also to a solution which would have been written in Java, as we are using some concepts of Kotlin for the implementation.
-I am not sure if these solutions are good or if they are even leading to more problems in the future.
+While going through the code, we saw some implementation details that are a bit different from the original SimpleCQRS project and also from a solution that would have been written in Java, because we are using some concepts of Kotlin for the implementation.
+I'm not sure if these solutions are good or if they will even lead to more problems in the future.

 **Creation of an Aggregate and Immutability**

-The first thing we will look at is the creation of an aggregate and the choice of making the aggregate immutable.
-As we have seen before we have the AggregateRoot interface and the InventoryItem class as its implementation.
+First, we'll cover how to create an aggregate and the decision to make the aggregate immutable.
+As mentioned earlier, we have the *AggregateRoot* interface and the *InventoryItem* class as its implementation.

 ```kotlin
 interface AggregateRoot<T> where T : AggregateRoot<T> {